 Type 1 narcolepsy and idiopathic hypersomnia (IH) are two conditions associated with excessive sleepiness.
-People that have one of these conditions often feel very tired and sleepy during the day and may even fall asleep briefly.
+Both conditions lead to fatigue and daytime sleepiness.
+Falling asleep briefly is also possible in both.

-IH acts just like type 2 narcolepsy and can only be distinguished through a multiple sleep latency test (MSLT), which we will discuss more later.
-Type 1 narcolepsy is what most people think about with narcolepsy, and that’s what we will focus on in this article.
+Type 1 narcolepsy is what most people refer to when talking about narcolepsy, and that’s what we will focus on in this article.

-However, there are also important differences between type 1 narcolepsy and IH.
-These relate to their symptoms, causes, and treatment.
+Important differences exist between type 1 narcolepsy and IH.
+These relate to symptoms, causes, and treatment.

 Continue reading to discover more about these two conditions, what causes them, and how they’re treated.

-The table below provides a quick comparison of the symptoms of type 1 narcolepsy and IH.
-We’ll go into more depth about what these symptoms mean, and the differences between each below.
+The table below provides a quick comparison of the symptoms of type 1 narcolepsy and idiopathic hypersomnia.

 Narcolepsy and IH share three important symptoms: